-Pinking, or the appearance of abnormal pink colouring in white wines, is a frequent fault in varieties such as Sauvignon Blanc, Chenin Blanc, Chardonnay and Colombard.
+Pinking, or the appearance of abnormal pink color in white wine, is a common fault in varieties such as Sauvignon Blanc, Chenin Blanc, Chardonnay and Colombard.
 The potential risk of this defect appearing at bottling depends on the conditions adopted during the pre-fermentation phase.